Connect with us

 Who will replace Keir Starmer?

-Alongside the exit market, attention is also focused on who could replace him, with the Next Permanent Labour Leader market already taking shape.
+Alongside the exit market, attention is also focused on who could replace him, with the next Labour leader market already taking shape.
 Angela Rayner leads the way at 15/8, implying a 34.8% chance of becoming the next leader.
+Her position at the top of the betting reflects her high profile within the party and the expectation that she would be a central figure in any leadership contest.

 Wes Streeting follows at 11/4, which equates to a 26.7% chance.
 As a senior figure in the current leadership team, he is widely viewed as a leading contender should the party look to continue along a similar political direction.

 Further back, former leader Ed Miliband is priced at 9/2, giving him an 18.2% implied probability.
 His presence in the market highlights the possibility that Labour members could turn to an experienced figure during a period of uncertainty.
+Manchester Mayor Andy Burnham is also in contention at 11/2, with an implied chance of 15.4%, reflecting his strong public profile and previous leadership bids.

 Taken together, the exit date and succession markets suggest bookmakers are preparing for a leadership change in the near future, with 2026 seen as the most likely turning point and a competitive race already forming among several high profile Labour figures.
+You can also follow the next UK Prime Minister odds for the broader market on who ends up in Number 10.